MineralsCloud/qha/docs/source/tutorials/run.rst

    :width: 800 px
    :align: center

-After you have prepared ``settings.yaml`` and ``input`` in the same directory, just open the terminal, redirect to that directory and run::
+After one has prepared ``settings.yaml`` and ``input`` in the same directory, just open the terminal, redirect to that directory and run::

    $ qha run ./settings.yaml

 then the results will be generated in the directory specified in ``results_folder`` option in ``settings.yaml``.
-If the ``settings.yaml`` is not in the same directory as your input file, you have to explicitly specify the path of it on your computer.
+If the ``settings.yaml`` is not in the same directory as the input file, one has to explicitly specify the path of it on his/her computer.

 Output